eactisgrosso/jenkins-netcore/README.md

 # Jenkins ready for .NET Core CI
-Dockerized Jenkins ready for continuous deployment of netcore apps in Amazon ECS.
+Dockerized Jenkins ready for continuous deployment of netcore & react apps in Amazon ECS.

 # Usage